HanssonMagnus/HanssonMagnus.github.io/_posts/2018-03-07-Bash-a-Unix-shell-langugage-(part 1).md

 ---

 ## Introduction
 There are several good reasons why you should learn Bash.
-First of all, if you are using Linux it is mandatory to learn some Bash in order to become a super user and you don’t want to be anything else.
-If you don’t use Linux, you should start.
+First of all, if you are using Linux it is mandatory to learn some Bash in order to become a power user and you don’t want to be anything else.
+If you don’t use Linux, you should start :)

 ## Automate boring stuff: Bash versus Python?
 At the book [Automate the Boring Stuff's](https://automatetheboringstuff.com/) web page the introduction starts with: